Possibilistic simulation of quantum circuits by classical circuits: Introduction

 \section{Introduction}

-Quantum computation is widely believed to be advantageous over classical computation.
+Quantum computation is widely believed to provide advantages over classical computation.
 Popular science articles sometimes explain the advantage by some notion of quantum parallelism.
 Indeed, it is true that a quantum computer can efficiently operate, ``in parallel'', upon a quantum wavefunction encompassing exponentially many classical states.
 Unfortunately, the class of efficient operations (standard quantum gates for example) is restrictive.
 Moreover, any quantum computation must finish with a measurement that collapses the quantum wavefunction to just one classical state.
-Even ignoring noise, these caveats mean it is not-at-all obvious if quantum computation holds any actual advantage.
+Even ignoring noise, these caveats mean it is not obvious if quantum computation holds any actual advantage.

-In academia, belief in such advantage is more correctly sustained by evidence of quantum-classical separations in query~\footnote{We do not further discuss query complexity separations involving oracles except mention that Ref.~\cite{raz_tal}, which showed BQP~$\not \subset$~PH relative to an oracle, is arguably the most convincing evidence for quantum advantage to date.}, time, and circuit complexity.
+Academically, belief in quantum advantage is more correctly supported by evidence of quantum-classical separations in query, time, and circuit complexity.

-In time complexity, the most well-known result is Shor's quantum factoring algorithm~\cite{shor_factoring} that runs in polynomial time, a feat not known to be possible classically.
-However, ``not known to be possible'' is very different from ``impossible'', and in the arena of time complexity, there currently exists no proven separation.